-Here's what happened during both Ant-Man and The Wasp post-credits scenes
+Here's what happened during both Ant-Man and the Wasp post-credits scenes

-Ant-man and the Wasp has two post-credits scenes.
-The first one is essential viewing for MCU fans.
+Ant-Man and the Wasp has two post-credits scenes.
+The first one is essential viewing for MCU fans and ties directly to Avengers: Infinity War.
 The second, not so much.
 But if you don't have anywhere else to be, feel free to stick around for it.

 Scene 1: What happens in Infinity War does not stay in...